-Sitting me down at his side, he at once embarked on a lengthy discourse about medieval Khotanese texts.
+Sitting me down at his side, Sir Harold at once embarked on a lengthy discourse about medieval Khotanese texts, peering at a jumble of manuscripts on the desk before us.
 His only companion was his cat, whom he also addressed periodically, without modifying either his gaze or his measured academic tone.

 Before I could assure him that I was fine with my cup of tea, he went on,